Use Windows Wireless Display to Turn an Old Device into a Secondary Screen

 - Open

-. - Click to expand the
+Settings>System>Display. - Click to expand the

-. - Click the
+Multiple displaysmenu underScale & layout. - Click the

-button next toConnect to a wireless display
+Connectbutton next toConnect to a wireless display. - In the

-window that pops up at the bottom right, select the old device to connect. - Open the Action Center from the bottom right of the taskbar, scroll down using the mouse wheel, find the
+Castwindow that pops up at the bottom right, select the old device to connect. - Open the Action Center from the bottom right of the taskbar, scroll down using the mouse wheel, find the

-button, then left-click and hold to drag it to a more convenient location for quicker access in the future. - Click the
+Castbutton, then left-click and hold to drag it to a more convenient location for quicker access in the future. - Click the

-icon on the right side of the taskbar, checkAllow mouse, keyboard, and other input from this device
+Casticon on the right side of the taskbar, checkAllow mouse, keyboard, and other input from this device, and you’ll be able to use Surface 3’s touch screen and stylus.

 Notes